 The next day, the thieves logged back in and thoughtfully expanded Joe’s business by creating nine new employees, paying them a total of $57,000.
 They made sure to intercept and delete all of the confirmation emails from the bank that were sent to Joe’s work email account (on his work computer, that was currently breached), and then they logged back out and disappeared (without a trace).
 The $57,000 was distributed amongst money mules and the thieves sat back to await the influx of their ill-gotten gains.

 As clearly demonstrated by Joe, it is not sufficient to rely on the bank's authentication procedures to secure online transactions.
 Many exploits make use of a simple keystroke logger and remote access to allow a direct connection to a computer that is already ’trusted’ on the bank’s website.
 Other exploits allow users to piggyback onto a user’s secure connection and remain connected after he or she logs off.
-The need for increased security protocols exists not only with the bank or the business; it lies at the consumer level as well.
+The need for increased security protocols exists not only within the bank or the business; it lies at the consumer level as well.

 Here are some recommendations: